 The Day in Detail:

-Mrs. C says: First task of the day: pop to the post office and get the overseas packages and parcels in the mail before the deadline dates that fall in early December.
-It’s almost upon us…December that is.
+Mrs. C says: It’s almost upon us…December that is.
 We’re ever nearer that magical date when the tree goes up, decorations festoon the house and Christmas lights brighten up our world.
 For so many people these days that’s December 1.
 Any packages you might want to get in the post before December?
 This morning could be the time.
 Now, to help prepare for the decorating frenzy to come, make sure you have your favourite festive tipple in the house – along with a mound of mince pies.
 You’ll need sustenance along the decorating way: mulled wine and mince pies are perfect.
 And once the tree is standing in all its decorated glory in a few days’ time, you’ll want to toast the occasion with some bubbly or sit back, full of contentment, with a tot of port or sherry…with another mince pie, of course.
 So get stocked up.

-Ed Elf: I once saw a picture of that TV cook Fanny Craddock, from the black and white days.
+Ed Elf: I recently saw a TV clip of cook Fanny Craddock, from the old days.
 All eyelashes and lipstick, she was.
-Oh my!
+Bit scary!